sebug/adc-stylebooks/README.md

 After all I'm going to be setting up the stuff declaratively, this stuff's expensive.

+## Create a Citrix Cloud Account
+You don't necessarily need one to play around with the ADC alone, but the whole goal is to have declarative infrastructure, so go create one.

 ## Set up Azure resources
 Create a resource group ADCTestRG .